-1.4.2 Termination Benefits
+I.4.2 Termination Benefits

-Termination benefits are amounts payable as a result of a decision by the Joint Committee to terminate an officer's employment before the normal retirement date or an officer's decision to accept redundancy voluntarily and are charged on an accruals basis in the Comprehensive Income and Expenditure Statement at the earlier of when the Joint Committee can no longer withdraw the offer of those benefits or when the Joint Committee recognises costs for a restructuring.
+Termination benefits are amounts payable as a result of a decision to terminate an officer's employment before the normal retirement date or an officer's decision to accept redundancy voluntarily and are charged on an accruals basis in the Comprehensive Income and Expenditure Statement at the earlier of when the offer of those benefit can no longer be withdrawn or when the restructuring costs are recognised.

-Where termination benefits involve the enhancement of pensions, statutory provisions require the Joint Committe Fund balance to be charged with the amount payable by the Joint Committe to the pension fund or pensioner in the year, not the amount calculated according to the relevant accounting standards.
+Where termination benefits involve the enhancement of pensions, statutory provisions require the Joint Committee Fund balance to be charged with the amount payable by the Joint Committee to the pension fund or pensioner in the year, not the amount calculated according to the relevant accounting standards.
 In the Movement in Reserves Statement, appropriations are required to and from the Pensions Reserve to remove the notional debits and credits for pension enhancement termination benefits and replace them with debits for the cash paid to the pension fund and pensioners and any such amounts payable but unpaid at the year-end.

-1.4.3 Post-employment Benefits
+I.4.3 Post-employment Benefits